Political Notebook: Tillis, Cunningham differ on when to fill SCOTUS vacancy - Salisbury Post

 In a statement, EMPAC credited Cooper with an eagerness to give state employees a seat at the table and a voice to the state’s working families.

-“The unprecedented challenges our state faces demand the strong and steady leadership Governor Cooper demonstrates,” said state EMPAC committee chair Mark Dearmon.
+“The unprecedented challenges our state faces demand the strong and steady leadership Gov. Cooper demonstrates,” said state EMPAC committee chair Mark Dearmon.
 “It is now more important than ever that we have a governor who will remain resolute in the face of adversity and uncertainty.”

 The statement also said Cooper’s measured approach to the COVID-19 crisis solidifies EMPAC’s belief that he is the best candidate to lead the state out of the pandemic and protect state workers on the front lines.